Azariah Smith Root

+Career

 During his tenure at Oberlin, Root became the premier spokesperson for college librarianship during his era.
 He led the growth of Oberlin's collection through gifts and exchange programs and by 1924 had established Oberlin's library as the largest college library in the nation.
 Root was also a leader in the library profession.
 He was a founding member of the American Library Association's College Library Section in 1899 (precursor of the Association of College and Research Libraries) and a founding member of the Bibliographical Society of America.

 He was president of the Ohio Library Association from 1900 to 1901 and again from 1914 to 1915.
 He was president of the American Library Association from 1921 to 1922.
 Root was the first secretary of the Hayes Historical Society from 1925 to 1927, and he collaborated with Webb C. Hayes in establishing the Rutherford B. Hayes Memorial Library.

 Root taught at Western Reserve University from 1904 to 1927 and served as acting principal of the New York Public Library School from 1916 to 1917.
 He also oversaw the American Correspondence School of Librarianship from 1923 to 1927.